Sass and SCSS in Compass applications

 To compile your code on the fly, you need to configure the compiler as a AppCode File Watcher.

-- In the Settings/Preferences dialog (⌘,), and then click File Watchers under Tools.
-The File Watchers page that opens, shows the list of File Watchers that are already configured in the project.
+In the Preferences dialog ⌘,, click File Watchers under Tools.
+The File Watchers page that opens shows the list of already configured File Watchers.

-- In the Program text box, specify the path to the
+In the Program field, specify the path to the compass executable file.

-Type the path manually or click Browse and choose the file location in the dialog box that opens.
+Type the path manually or click and select the file location in the dialog that opens.

 Compiling the code

 When you open a file, AppCode checks whether an applicable file watcher is available in the current project.
-If such file watcher is configured but disabled, AppCode displays a pop-up window that informs you about the configured file watcher and suggests to enable it.
+If such file watcher is configured but disabled, AppCode displays a popup that informs you about the configured file watcher and suggests to enable it.